 And finally….(well, for now anyway)

 The club stocks Red Line Lead Substitute which is the easiest and cheapest way to gain full valve seat protection whilst using unleaded petrol.
 Red Line Synthetic Oil Corporation is a U.S. company specialising in developing oils for use in motorsports and is a market leader.
 In use, Red Line Lead Substitute costs about 2p to add to 1 litre of petrol at the forecourt, thus saving about 4p per litre when compared to buying leaded petrol.
-Get car finance in NI and to help buy a classic granada car or any vehicle.
+If you are in need of parts for your vehicle visit http://carpartfinder.ie where you can request any part you need.